HELP and RESOURCES

 -Gillingham, A., 1956

-How to choose an effective tutor/teacher for a child with dyslexia who struggles to learn how to read, spell, and comprehend?
+How to choose a highly skilled tutor/teacher for a child with dyslexia who struggles to learn how to read, spell, and comprehend?

-Your third grader cannot read and spell, or is struggling to read and spell so you need a tutor to teach him how to read, spell, and comprehend what he read, right?
+Your child or teenager cannot read and spell, or is struggling to read and spell so you need a tutor to teach him how to read, spell, and comprehend what he read, right?

-An effective reading teacher should be able to teach your child to read, write, spell and comprehend properly, meaning, your child should be able to read and spell known words and words that he has not seen and should be able to comprehend what he read.
+A highly skilled reading teacher should be able to teach your nonreader or struggling reader to read and spell, so that he can read and spell known words and words that he has not seen and be able to comprehend what he read and there should be visible progress within the first 15 sessions.

 1. Education of the reading teacher.

-Perhaps, like other parents, you are looking for a reading tutor who is a certified teacher, but here is our question:
+Perhaps, like other parents, you are looking for a reading tutor who is a "certified teacher," or "professional certified teacher" but here are our questions:

-a.
+A a.
 Who is the reading teacher of your child?
-We assume that your child's reading teacher is a certified teacher because that is the typical requirement to teach.
+We assume that his reading teacher is a certified teacher because that is the typical requirement to teach.

 b.
-If your child's reading teacher is a certified teacher, why your child has not learned to read and spell correctly, meaning, why he cannot read words that he has not seen?
-As a third-grader, he should be able to read, spell and comprehend what he read like his peers, but why he is still struggling to read, a poor speller and has a problem comprehending what he read, or he cannot comprehend what he read at all.
+If your child's reading teacher is a certified teacher, why he has not learned to read and spell correctly, meaning, why he cannot read words that he has not seen, is a poor speller, and has a problem comprehending what he read?
+Like his other peers, his reading and spelling skills should be like his peers and he should be able to comprehend what he read - like his peers.

 2. Skills of the reading teacher.

 What are the skills of your child's reading teacher/tutor?
-During the process of choosing a reading teacher, you need to ask him this question:
+Gillingham A. once said that "The success of your students will depend upon your skills as a teacher," 1956.
+During the process of choosing a reading teacher, you need to ask her these questions:

 a.
 How do you teach your student to read and spell?
-Your child's tutor's answer could be 'giving the instruction' to read, spell, and/or comprehend, but then again, "giving the instruction" answer is not enough.
-It has to be correct instruction.
-Consider this as teaching your child how to ride a bike or play hockey; if you would not give the correct instruction to your child how to pedal the bike or teach him how to hit the puck at the right angle, then those endless practices would not come into fruition.
+Your child's tutor's answer could be 'giving the instruction' to read, spell, and/or comprehend, but then again, the "giving the instruction" answer is not enough.
+Most if not all nonreaders and struggling readers cannot connect the sounds even they know some sounds and they also need specific strategies, rules, and techniques or "tricks & tips, " along with the correct instruction that triggers their specific needs to learn effectively, not to forget what they have learned and to reinforce their learning.
+Therefore you also need to ask your prospective tutor if she will teach your child how to connect the sounds and the rules of the language, strategies, and techniques and follow the questions with how?
+Consider this as teaching your child how to ride a bike or play hockey; if you would not give the correct instruction with the "tricks & tips" to your child on how to pedal the bike or how to hit the puck at the right angle, then those endless practices would not come into fruition.
 He cannot ride a bike properly and/or he cannot score a goal during his entire hockey life.
+Well, how do you know if she will give the correct instruction?

 3. Monitor the progress of your child's reading and spelling skills.

-Finally, there is NO SUCH THING AS A QUICK FIX LITERACY INTERVENTION & REMEDIATION, even if you hire the best reading teacher in the world to help your dyslexic child to read and spell, let alone with other disabilities and disorders.
+Also, there is NO SUCH THING AS A QUICK FIX LITERACY INTERVENTION & REMEDIATION, even if you hire the best reading teacher in the world to help your dyslexic child to read and spell, let alone with other disabilities and disorders because English is a complex language to learn how to read and spell.
+Arranged by grade levels and from the easiest to the most difficult words, click here to know the words that your child needs to learn in addition to strategies, rules, and techniques that your child must know to be an independent reader.

 It takes several years of formal schooling to learn how to read and spell with approximately 180 hours - one school year of instructions for each grade level in regular schools for individuals without language difficulties and if your child has not learned to read and spell in a regular classroom then how would it be possible for him to reach his reading and spelling level quickly?
-Even a year of intensive intervention is not enough to reach his grade level because it all depends on many factors such as your child's capacity to learn, the severity of his disabilities, how often he sees the tutor, and the complexity of the rules of the English language, etc.
+Even a year of intensive intervention might not be enough to reach his grade level, particularly for grade two-level and up because it all depends on many factors such as your child's capacity to learn, the severity of his disabilities, how often he sees the tutor, and the complexity of the concepts of the English language, etc.

-Be realistic of your child's reading and spelling goals because even yourself, you might not be able to make it!
+Be realistic about your child's reading and spelling goals because even yourself, you might not be able to make it!

 Now, what kind of reading program is the best and the most effective for your dyslexic child?